-These indicators are based on the assumptions that the Interventions have appropriate facilities and staffs in place as required in the guidelines.

-- The indicators in this section are broken out component-wise - e.g., outreach, condoms, STI/Clinical, enabling environment. - The "denominator": The denominator represents the basis for assessing the performance.
-It captures the annual actual coverage target on the ground and has been established based on the estimates worked out for a particular cluster link worker. - In case of ongoing interventions it is the sum of the current coverage and the annual coverage targets established based on the revalidation. - In case of a new interventions, the denominator is the coverage targets based on the calculations in Chapter 3.
+- These indicators are based on the assumptions that the Interventions have appropriate facilities and staffs in place as required in the guidelines. - The indicators in this section are broken out component-wise -- e.g., outreach, condoms, STI/Clinical, enabling environment. - The "denominator": The denominator represents the basis for assessing the performance.
+It captures the annual actual coverage target on the ground and has been established based on the estimates worked out for a particular cluster link worker. - In case of ongoing interventions it is the sum of the current coverage and the annual coverage targets established based on the revalidation. - \circ In case of a new interventions, the denominator is the coverage targets based on the calculations in Chapter 3.

-No. Area Indicator Frequency of Reporting Data Source Definitions 1 Outreach Estimated Number of Target population by each category in the district One time Site maps consolidate at district level The total estimate of individual target group divided by each category in a district.
-2 Denominator (i.e. proposed coverage as per calculation as above) Annually As defined above 3 % of HRGs covered/ contacted by the program through the outreach contacts in a year Annually There should be a minimum of two to four times contact per HRGs and their spouses, spouses of migrants, TB patients, PLHIV on ART in a quarter and one time contact for other target population.
-This ensures coverage of all target population in the district are covered at least once with information and referral once in a quarter.
+No. Area Indicator Frequency of Data Source Definitions Reporting 1 Estimated One time Site maps The total estimate of individual target Number of Target consolidate group divided by each category in a population by at district district. each category in level the district 2 Denominator (i.e. Annually As defined above proposed Outreach coverage as per calculation as Outreach above) 3 % of HRGs Annually There should be a minimum of two to four covered/contacte , times contact per HRGs and their spouses, d by the program spouses of migrants, TB patients, PLHIV on through the ART in a quarter and one time contact for outreach contacts other target population. in a year This ensures coverage of all target population in the district are covered at least once with information and referral 4 Total no. of free Manthly Condom once in a quarter.
+4 male condoms Monthly stock Total No. of condoms distributed by the cluster link worker and does not Condom distributed registers include condoms stored in dispensing S against he calculated boxes. demand 5 Needles Total no of free Monthly Needles Total no of needles and syringes & needles and wontiny and distributed by the cluster link worker ∝ Syringes syringes syringes and does not include needles and Synnges distributed stock syringes stored in dispensing boxes or against the register available with cluster link worker. calculated register demand 6 STI Proportion of STI Monthly Referrals Total no. of target population by Ŭ treatme treatments wontiny Register various category treated for STI nt among the ILE BISLEI divided by total no. of referred referrals made (benchmarked earlier as above) (Denchinarkeu earner as above)

-No. Area Indicator Frequency of Reporting Data Source Definitions 4 Condoms Total no. of free male condoms distributed against he calculated demand Monthly Condom stock registers Total No. of condoms distributed by the cluster link worker and does not include condoms stored in dispensing boxes.
-5 Needles & Syringes Total no of free needles and syringes distributed against the calculated demand Monthly Needles and syringes stock register Total no of needles and syringes distributed by the cluster link worker and does not include needles and syringes stored in dispensing boxes or available with cluster link worker.
-6 STI treatment Proportion of STI treatments among the referrals made Monthly Referrals Register Total no. of target population by various category treated for STI divided by total no. of referred (benchmarked earlier as above) 7 Linkages % Target population by different categories who are tested at ICTC Monthly Referral register and ICTC register Total no. of target population by various category divided by total referred plus walked -in.
-8 % of target population by various category linked to ARV Monthly Referral register Total no. of target population by various categories for provision of antiretroviral therapy (ARV) divided by the no. of tested positive and reported back to the project till date.
-9 Linkages with OST Proportion of IDUs retained in OST Quarterly Referral register Proportion of IDUs linked to nearest OST centre are continuously taking medicine versus number registered with the centre. (wh services (wherever applicable) Percentage of OST clients who completed treatment Quarterly Referral register Percentage of IDUs linked with nearest OST centres completed treatment in the reporting quarter.
+No. Area Indicator Frequency of Reporting Data Source Definitions 7 Linkage % Target population by different categories who are tested at ICTC Monthly Referral register and ICTC register Total no. of target population by various category divided by total referred plus walked -in.
+8 S % of target population by various category linked to ARV Monthly Referral register Total no. of target population by various categories for provision of antiretroviral therapy (ARV) divided by the no. of tested positive and reported back to the project till date.
+9 Linkage s with OST services Proportion of IDUs retained in OST Quarterly Referral register Proportion of IDUs linked to nearest OST centre are continuously taking medicine versus number registered with the centre. (wherev er applicab le) Percentage of OST clients who completed treatment Quarterly Referral register Percentage of IDUs linked with nearest OST centres completed treatment in the reporting quarter.